Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: Hermes Agent: How Nous Research Built a Learning Agent That Actually Learns
+Focus on the useful decision, the risks, and the first practical next step: Hermes Agent: Nous Research's Agent That Learns

 Turn this into a practical roadmap.